JaydenHuang555/py-jdata/README.md

 # py-jdata
-jdata writer and reader for jdata files in python
+jdata writer and reader for jdata files in python able to read  [✓] able to write [x]